STOCKS NEWS EUROPE-UK small caps up 0.1 pct early on

-The FTSE Small Cap index rises 0.1 percent in early trade, lagging gains on the FTSE 100 and FTSE 250 , which each climb 0.4 percent.
+The FTSE Small Cap index gains 0.1 percent in early trade, significantly underperforming the wider market, with the blue chips up 0.9 percent, and the mid caps, 0.8 percent higher.

-Bid target Mouchel is up 8.2 percent after the British infrastructure and maintenance group agrees to sell the business and assets of Mouchel rail to Sinclair Knight Merz for 3.4 million pounds in cash.
-Mouchel will retain net realisable assets of a further 2.5 million pounds.
+Angel Mining jumps almost 16 percent after the Greenland-focused miner says a recent successful gold pour has given it yet further confidence in reaching a production target of between 1,500 and 2,000 ounces per month, which it hopes to achieve in early 2012.

-Cosalt tumbles more than 40 percent after the marine safety group warns it expects its full-year trading to be significantly lower than previous expectations and says, currently, the group is not in breach of its banking covenants.
+Daniel Stewart, one of a clutch of small brokers operating in the City of London, drops more than 7 percent after the company posts a first-half loss as the European sovereign debt crisis has led to deals drying up.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net